Photographs by Benjamin Galland

 Read more from the University of Georgia Catalog (pages 12-13) about this book here.

-See the Atlanta Journal-Constitution book review!
+See the Atlanta Journal-Constitution book review and/or illustrated review (pdf).

 Missing Chapter 10!
 Chapter 10, personal accounts of longtime Cumberland Island residents, was not included in the final published material.
 But you can view this chapter here.